 Do not confuse the horse chestnut for an edible chestnut tree.
 Horse chestnuts are poisonous.
 Horse chestnut trees have large leaves, consisting of five or more individual leaflets that share a single stem; and their husks are mostly smooth, with a small number of bumpy spines.
 You could easily pick a husk up without gloves.
 That's not the case with sweet chestnuts.
 Look at a picture of each, and you'll never confuse one for the other.
 They're very easy to tell apart, once you've seen a side-by-side comparison.

-- Beat the squirrels.
-Try to gather the chestnuts as soon as they fall to the ground.
-This will preserve the quality of the nuts and minimize loss to squirrels (they love chestnuts, too).
+- Beat the Squirrels: Try to gather the chestnuts as soon as they fall to the ground.
+It will preserve the quality of the nuts and minimize loss to squirrels (they love chestnuts, too).

 Eating Your Foraged Chestnuts